The Best Morocco Itineraries [with Map]

-The second option for your 10 days Moroccan itinerary focuses on a specific region and visit most of its surroundings.
-It’s the best itinerary if you want to unwind and relax, spend lazy mornings by Moroccan Riad pools, enjoy your Moroccan dishes, get lost in the Medinas, and still capture local Moroccan culture.
+The second option for your 10 days Moroccan itinerary focuses on a specific region and visits most of its surroundings.
+It’s the best itinerary if you want to unwind and relax, spend lazy mornings by Moroccan Riad pools, enjoy your Moroccan dishes, get lost in the Medinas, and still capture the local Moroccan culture.

 Morocco 10 days Itinerary Option 1: ”I want to see it all”

 Okay, let’s get you started then!
-We will go over the first 10 days Morocco itinerary that will allow you to (hold your breath): relax and bath in both the Atlantic ocean and Mediterranean sea, hike in foothills of the Atlas Mountains, visit multiple Moroccan cities with completely different vibes and themes, spend a night in the Sahara desert, visit several UNESCO World heritage sites, all while enjoying Moroccan delicious and mouth-watering cuisine!
+We will go over the first 10 days Morocco itinerary that will allow you to (hold your breath): relax and bath in both the Atlantic ocean and Mediterranean sea, hike in the foothills of the Atlas Mountains, and visit multiple Moroccan cities with completely different vibes and themes, spend a night in the Sahara desert, visit several UNESCO World heritage sites, all while enjoying Moroccan delicious and mouth-watering cuisine!

 Exploring Northern Morocco: Casablanca, Rabat, Tangier and Chefchaouen

 This Morocco route starts in Casablanca, the economical capital, and the heartbeat of the country.
-It’s a great city to start your visit to Morocco as it has Morocco Mohammed V airport (CMN), one of the most routed aeroports of the country.
+It’s a great city to start your visit to Morocco as it has Morocco Mohammed V airport (CMN), one of the most routed aeroports in the country.
 Flights to Mohammed V airport tend to be cheaper too.

 Casablanca has a lot to show, mixing modernity and authenticity.
 You can relax and recharge your energy in one of the coy cafés and bars at La Corniche Ain Diab.
 Other stops include the Great Mosque Hassan 2, a splendid mosque built on the waters, the old Medina, and the famous Rick’s café Restaurant, inspired by the movie Casablanca.